 How do global markets for beef change if new free trade agreements are sealed?
 What are the cost and income drivers on horticultural farms worldwide?
-How do Norwegian milk producers manage to balance the highest milk yields in Europe with strict regulations on animal welfare?
+How is the competitiveness of oilseed and grain production developing?
+How do producers manage to adapt to climate change and reduce their greenhouse gas emissions?
+Can more animal welfare be achieved in pig production without losing competitiveness?
 What are the main issues confronting rice producers in Asia?

 These are the kind of questions that agri benchmark addresses. agri benchmark is a global network of agricultural economists, advisors and producers.
 We use internationally standardised methods to compare production systems, their economics, framework conditions and perspectives for the most important agricultural goods and markets across the world.
-The Thünen Institute of Farm Economics has been leading the network for more than ten years.
+The Thünen Institute of Farm Economics has been leading the network for almost twenty years.

 Using standardised methods and cooperating with advisors and producers, the expert network makes international data and information comparable and assessable for everyone.
 Based on typical production systems and farms we analyse